zpforlove/Rene/README.md

 Note: By default, the model is inputted with a 10-second audio clip collected by the microphone for disease determination each time, so there will be some delay in the disease output relative to the audio input.

+# Model #

+We have released the model file **Rene.pth** in the Release module, encouraging users to deploy the model on wearable respiratory sound detection devices, thus promoting the development of edge artificial intelligence in respiratory disease diagnosis.

 # Author #

 - Pengfei Zhang (PhD of Bioscience and Biomedical Engineering at HKUST(GZ))